chas-academy/u09-react-weather-app-stenwall/README.md

 ### Design

 - I know that the site could have been way more responsive and better looking on smaller devices.
 I decided to not worry to much about that though, the site IS responsive and working and you can get the info you need when you see it in a mobile phone, it just looks ugly.
 Beacause I had a plan to make it more responsive, I made hooks for using breakpoints in react (not just in scss), I had a plan with especially the weekly forecast table.
 I never used thoose hooks, but I committed them now anyway, as I might need something similiar in the future and the code took a bit of googleing.
+- I had a footer, and this is really a mystery to me, I couldn't get it to stick to the bottom of the document.
+I made the parent element position relative, I made the footer position absolute.
+It kept behaving like it was fixed.
+I think I tried almost everything.
+I can't understand why it's not working.

 ### Other notes